hkuwana/yana-data/README.md

 # Enhanced Brain Analysis

 This repository contains comprehensive analysis of brain region data with enhanced visualizations and individual brain value tracking.
+This project is open source and freely available under the MIT License.

 ## Overview